-Field Description Your Action Time Period Indicate the time period for which you want to view the report.
-Move the slider to set the duration.
-Zone Name Specifies the zone for which you want to view the report.
+Field Description Your Action Zone Name Specifies the zone for which you want to view the report.
 Select the required zone.
 Gateway Address Specifies the gateway address Enter the gateway address.
 AP MAC or IP Address Indicates the MAC of the Access Point or IP Address.
 Enter the AP MAC or IP address.

-Table 39 contains the report based on the statistics for access point IPsec.
+The table below contains the report based on the statistics for access point IPsec.
 Each entry contains the 15 minutes cumulative data.

-TABLE 39 SoftGRE + IPsecReport Attributes
+TABLE 47 SoftGRE + IPsecReport Attributes